-At the discretion of the program faculty, a student may be placed on Provisional Status (with risk of termination) and/or may be denied University funding (Probationary Status).
-This would typically coincide with the annual evaluation, but is not restricted to this timepoint.
-Clear guidelines for remedying identified problems will be provided in writing (via email and/or paper) and in a timely manner by the program chair.
+At the discretion of the program faculty, a student may be placed on Provisional Status (with risk of dismissal) and/or may be denied University funding (Probationary Status).
+This would typically coincide with the annual evaluation but is not restricted to this timepoint.
+Clear guidelines for remedying identified problems will be provided in writing (via email and/or paper) and in a timely manner by the program chair or the Director of Graduate Studies.
 Guidelines will include both concrete goals or expectations for student performance and a timeline for achieving them.
-Failure to comply with these guidelines constitutes grounds for termination from graduate training.
+Failure to comply with these guidelines constitutes grounds for dismissal from graduate training.